karmab/kcli/README.rst

 Using plans
 -----------

-you can also define plan files in yaml with a list of VMS, disks, and networks and VMS to deploy (look at the sample) and deploy it with kcli plan For instance, to define a network named mynet
+You can also define plan files in yaml with a list of VMS, disks, and networks and VMS to deploy (look at the sample) and deploy it with kcli plan.

+For instance, to define a network named mynet:

 ::